 Furthermore, unemployment rates have dropped, down more than four percentage points.

-Analyst calls are for 240,000 net new jobs created in October, with estimates ranging from two-hundred-thousand to two-hundred-eighty-thousand.
+Analyst calls are for 230,000 net new jobs created in November, with estimates ranging from one hundred-forty thousand to two hundred-seventy-five thousand.
 Consider locking your mortgage rate before the Friday morning release is made.

 If the actual reading beats Wall Street estimates, or is toward the top end of that range, mortgage interest rates will likely rise.

 In October, the economy added 217,000 net new jobs.
 For November, it's expected to show 230,000.
 The jobs report releases at 8:30 AM ET.
 Today's low mortgage rates could be at-risk.

 Wednesday and Thursday of this week may be your best chance to get really low rates so compare current quotes now.
 Rates are available for free with no social security number required to get started, and with no obligation to proceed whatsoever.

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.

 I have been a Realtor for more than 30 years and enjoy The Mortgage Reports.
 It's terrific to learn something new almost every day.